MayDan12/printf/README.md

-This is a printf project done by a group of people names are DAniel and Kachi
+This is a printf project done by a group of people names are DAniel and Kachi. go throuhg the files and learn